Matrix86/driplane/src_docs/content/doc/filters/system.md

 ### Output

-The propagated Message will contain the output of the command (if it is there) if it is not failed.
+The propagated Message will contain the output of the command if it is provided, and it is not failed.

 ### Examples